| In the

 Caldwell County, Missouri, moved there and soon had

 everything comfortable around him.
+In the

 meantime, the persecution still followed the Saints and